Ripapa Island

 • Each trip will last up to two and a half hours (including cruise time)

-Please note no food or smoking is allowed on the island.
+No food or smoking/vaping is allowed on the island.